FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 DMP command
 ++++++++++++++++

-Click the "DMP" icon to enter the DMP command editing interface
+Click the "DMP" icon to enter the DMP command editing interface.

+DMP is a trajectory imitation learning method that requires prior planning of reference trajectories.
+In the command editing interface , select the teaching point as the new starting point, click "Add" and "Apply" to save the command.
+The DMP specific path is a new trajectory that mimics the reference trajectory with a new starting point.

 .. image:: teaching_pendant_software/214.png
    :width: 6in